aryan-arora-10/fastapi-app/readme.md

 ### 1) Auth route ✅

 #### This route is about login system.
-Create a user and then login
+Create a user and then login.

 ### 2) Post route 📝

-#### This route is reponsible for creating post, deleting post, updating post and Checkinh post
+#### This route is reponsible for creating post, deleting post, updating post and fetching post

 ### 3) Users route 🧑🆔